-Tea-like and spice note flourish in the Nemba's brew, chamomile floral arome, spiced Darjeeling, along with a juicy lemon note.
-Acidity is brilliant, like citrus and the tannic side of black tea, City to Full City.
+Tea and spice notes flourish in Nemba's brew, a chamomile floral aroma, spiced Darjeeling, along with a juicy lemon note.
+Acidity is brilliant like citrus and the tannic side of black tea.
+City to Full City.

 |Processing||Wet Process (Washed)|

 |Arrival date||December 2018 Arrival|

 |Appearance||.4 d/300gr, 16-18 Screen|

 Nemba Station is a coffee cherry collection and processing site located in Kayanza, Burundi's northern province that borders neighboring Rwanda.
 Farmers from surrounding "collines", or hill tops, deliver their harvest in whole cherry at the Nemba site, where it is then wet processed and then dried.
 Kayanza Province itself sits at 1800 meters above sea level, and the farms from the 15 hill tops that serve the Nemba Station top out at over 2000 meters.
 Farmers grow mostly older bourbon types, the original coffee cultivar introduced to the area in the 1930s by Catholic monks traveling from the island of Reunion.
 Nemba has been around since the early 1990s, and this year placed top 10 at the Burundi Cup of Excellence competition, no small task.
 Nemba roasts easily, very little roast color variance as you move from yellowing, to browning, and onto first crack.
 It helps that the sort is so good, with little to no trace of underripe coffee in the few hundred grams of coffee that we roasted.